 Aarhus - a cruise destination in development

-Between 2017 and 2019 cruise ships called at Aarhus in 30 and 40.
-The cruise terminal is located at Bassin 4 across from the multifunctional building of DOKK 1.
+30 to 40 cruise ships call at Aarhus every year.
+The cruise terminal is located at Bassin 4 opposite the multifunctional building of DOKK 1.

 Welcome to Aarhus

-Aarhus is a definitely worth seeing cruise destination with a number of interesting destinations, which we are under Aarhus sightseeing elaborate.
+Aarhus is a definitely worth seeing cruise destination with a number of interesting sights.
+We report on this in our article: Aarhus sightseeing.
 From the berth of the cruise ship there is a convenient route to the city center.
 When a ship calls, volunteers are available at the port exit to inform the guests.
 It only takes a quarter of an hour to walk to the center.
 The city is ideal for exploring on foot and by public transport.
-Buses and trams are well organized and coordinated.
+Buses and trams are well organized and coordinated with each other.
 Aarhus has significant development potential as a cruise destination.

 Update September 2020